intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/quick-tour.rst

 Forecaster
 -------------
-We have implemented quite a few algorithms among traditional statistics to deep learning for time series forecasting in `bigdl.chronos.forecaster` package.
+We have implemented quite a few algorithms among traditional statistics to deep learning for time series forecasting in ``bigdl.chronos.forecaster`` package.
 Users may train these forecasters on history time series and use them to predict future time series.

-To import a specific forecaster, you may use {algorithm name} + "Forecaster", and call `fit` to train the forecaster and `predict` to predict future data.
+To import a specific forecaster, you may use {algorithm name} + "Forecaster", and call ``fit`` to train the forecaster and ``predict`` to predict future data.

 .. code-block:: python
+    :emphasize-lines:

     from bigdl.chronos.forecaster import TCNForecaster  # TCN is algorithm name from bigdl.chronos.data.repo_dataset import get_public_dataset